 If your claim for benefits and your appeals are denied, your sole remedy under the ERISA Programs is to bring an action under ERISA Section 502(a) to recover any benefits you think the applicable program owes to you.
 Any claim or civil action with respect to the Severance Pay Program or the Plan must be brought in the U.S. District Court and for the District of Minnesota.
-Before bringing suit, you must first exhaust the claim review and appeal procedures and complete a mandatory arbitration.
+Before bringing suit, you must first exhaust the claim review and appeal procedures.